Harriet Brown MBACP (MA, Adv Dip) Online therapist

 One of the major components of successful therapy is the client/therapist rapport.
 It’s important you find the right therapeutic relationship for you.
 When that clicks, therapy is an amazing opportunity to gain insight in to your feelings, affording you more self-compassion, freedom of choice and the real possibility for change.
 The first session is a chance to see what working together feels like with no obligation for you to continue.
 If you do choose to move forward, we will then generally arrange sessions once a week on the same time/day each week.

-Contact me by phone or email to ask any questions you might have about starting therapy or to arrange a first appointment.
+Contact me by phone 07946 830402 or click here to send me an email to ask any questions you might have about starting therapy or to arrange a first appointment.

 I am a registered member of the British Association for Counselling and Psychotherapy and adhere to their ethical framework.